-On completion of this program, students will be able to:
+On successful completion of the BDS program the graduates will be able to:

-- Explain the structure, function and pathogenesis of human body related to oral and maxillofacial region.
+- Recognize and explain the structure, function and pathogenesis of human body related to oral and maxillofacial region.

-- Review the nature, structure and properties of biomaterials and demonstrate their application in dentistry.
+- Integrate the nature, structure and properties of biomaterials and demonstrate their application in dentistry.

 - Assess new information and data pertaining their validity and applicability to one’s professional decisions.

-On completion of this program, students will be able to:
+On successful completion of the BDS program the graduates will be able to:

 - Take accurate, comprehensive and focused medical and dental histories and perform physical examination of head and neck region including the oral cavity.